Russian conquest of Central Asia: The Great Game

-The Great Game refers to British attempts to block Russian expansion southeast toward British India.
-Although there was much talk of a possible Russian invasion of India and a number of British agents and adventurers penetrated central Asia, the British did nothing serious to prevent the Russian conquest of Turkestan, with one exception.
-Whenever Russian agents approached Afghanistan they reacted very strongly, seeing Afghanistan as a necessary buffer state for the defense of India.
+The Great Game refers to British attempts to block Russian expansion toward British India.
+Although there was much talk of possible Russian invasion of India and a number of British agents penetrating Central Asia, the British did nothing serious to prevent the Russian conquest of Turkestan, with one exception.
+Whenever Russian agents approached Afghanistan, the British reacted strongly, seeing Afghanistan as a necessary buffer state for the defense of India.

 A Russian invasion of India seems improbable, but a number of British writers considered how it might be done.
-When little was known about the geography it was thought that they could reach Khiva and sail up the Oxus to Afghanistan.
+While not much was known about the geography, it was thought that they could reach Khiva and sail up the Oxus to Afghanistan.
 More realistically they might gain Persian support and cross northern Persia.
-Once in Afghanistan they would swell their armies with offers of loot and invade India.
+Once in Afghanistan, they would swell their armies with offers of loot and invade India.
 Alternatively, they might invade India and provoke a native rebellion.
-The goal would probably not be the conquest of India but to put pressure on the British while Russia did something more important such as taking Constantinople.
+The goal would probably not be the conquest of India, but to apply pressure on the British while Russia shifted focus on more important tasks, like taking Constantinople.

-In 1801 there was some loose talk of a joint Franco-Russian invasion of India.
+In 1801, there was some loose talk of a joint Franco-Russian invasion of India.
 During the Russo-Persian War (1804–13) both British and French agents were active in Persia, their goals varying depending on which power was allied with Russia at the time.
 In 1810 Charles Christie and Henry Pottinger crossed western Afghanistan and eastern Persia.
 Christie was killed in 1812 supporting the Persians at the Battle of Aslanduz.
 In 1819 Muraviev reached Khiva.
 A Russian mission reached Bokhara in 1820.
 In 1825 Moorcroft reached Bukhara.
 In 1830 Arthur Conolly tried to reach Khiva from Persia but was turned back by bandits and continued on to Herat and British India.
 In 1832 Alexander Burnes reached Bokhara.